ICL Treatment Process

 - As the micro incision is self-sealing there is no need for stitches.

 - Our specialist nurse will go through the precautions and medications that are needed before being discharged.

 - Your aftercare will begin the next day with a check-up for the treated eye.

-On the day of treatment every patient will be provided with an eye cover or goggles, anti-inflammatory, anti-biotic and hydrating drops.
-The patient will be advised when to take the drops.
+On the day of treatment you will be provided with an eye cover or goggles, anti-inflammatory, antibiotic and hydrating drops.
+You will be advised when to take the drops.